MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 - MET150
 - MOE150
 - BCS160
-description: "To help you better identify and differentiate Office 365 network traffic, a new web service publishes Office 365 endpoints, making it easier for you to evaluate, configure, and stay up to date with changes.
-This new web service replaces the XML downloadable files that are currently available."
+description: "The Office 365 IP Address and URL web service helps you better identify and differentiate Office 365 network traffic, making it easier for you to evaluate, configure, and stay up to date with changes."
 ---

 # Office 365 IP Address and URL web service